JunioJsv/imperative-flutter/README.md

 # Imperative Flutter

-Manage the state of your widgets using simple id.
+Manage the state of your widgets using imperative programming concepts.

 ## Usage
 **ImperativeProvider** is responsible for storing and handling the references for **ImperativeBuilder**, it can be _global scope_ when **MaterialApp** is his child or _local scope_ when **Scaffold** is your child.